rillroberto88/GettingAndCleaningData_DataScience/CodeBook.md

 see any reason to expand the camelCase names into sentences that contain the same information.
 For example *timeBodyAcc_meanX* is the mean times of body acceleration along the X axis.
-The variables come from measurements collected by the accelerometers and gyroscopes attached to the subjects participating in the experiment.
-For more information see the descriptions in the 'UCI HAR Dataset' folder.
+The variables are signals collected by the accelerometers and gyroscopes attached to the subjects participating in the experiment.

+The abbreviations present in the names are:
+* std = standard deviation
+* Acc = accelerometer (means data collected by the accelerometer)
+* Gyro = gyroscope (data collected by the gyroscope)
+* Mag = magnitude
+* Jerk = Jerk signal; time rate of change of acceleration

+For more information about the original data see the descriptions in the 'UCI HAR Dataset' folder.
 Below are the list of variable names after processing the data as required:
 * timeBodyAcc_meanX